Discover the unique attributes of Philodendron goeldii, known for its lush green foliage and compact form.

 French Layering Method

-- This method would include cutting off the stem of the plant up to 3 inches above the soil surface in the dormant season.
+- This method would include cutting off the plant’s stem up to 3 inches above the soil surface in the dormant season.

-- Then in next autumn, separate the best shoots that have grown.
+- Then, next autumn, separate the best shoots that have grown.

 - Pin these shoots in the ground around the plant with the help of U-shaped pins.

 - Then, next spring, the buds, as well as the stems, would produce shoots.

 - When the shoots have grown to a reasonable length (3 inches), cover them with soil to the extent that only their upper tip is visible.

 - This process is repeated until the piled-up soil is 6 inches deep in spring.